ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

   * added to [[(infinity,n)-category]] the reference to Lurie's "Goodwillie"-article and a few remarks on some pertinent definitions there

-* [[Zoran ?koda]]: I actually do not think that Toby's correction to [[essential image]] is correct.
+* [[Zoran Škoda]]: I actually do not think that Toby's correction to [[essential image]] is correct.
 I mean that essential image is removing evil from image.
 No, [[image]] SUBcategory is just a specific and unique internal (subcategory in narrow sense) CHOICE of the (external) image of the functor within Cat as a category.
 Essential image subcategory is just a specific and unique choice of the bicategorical image of the functor considered as a 2-functor within Cat as a bicategory.
 The same with higher version.
 The homotopy image which Urs looks is just about image in external sense and not about the internal choice of which subset of k-cells for every k is chosen.
 Making a replete choice of subcategory is like taking a maximal atlas of a manifold to remove nonuniquness in the class of all atlases - so in a sense it is a maximal choice with respect to the target; the usual image of a functor is more calculated with respect to the domain of the functor.
 In bicategory Cat the two are equivalent; in category Cat they are not isomorphic.

   * [[Urs Schreiber]]: I am not sure I know what you mean by external vs internal.
 But I supppose one point you are making is that an _essential image_ is/should be defined only up to the relevant notion of equivalence.
 Do you mean by "external" a characterization of essential image by a universal property, whereas by "internal" you mean a concrete representative of that (unique only up to equivalence)?